 Any time, any time while I was a slave, if one minute’s freedom had been offered to me, and I had been told I must die at the end of that minute, I would have taken it—just to stand one minute on God’s airth [sic] a free woman— I would.

 She took the name Elizabeth Freeman and went to work for the Sedgwicks as governess and head servant.
 She also had three more children.
 The Sedgwicks esteemed her as a healer, nurse and midwife.
 One of the Sedgwick children, Catharine, grew up into a widely read novelist and wrote about Elizabeth Freeman’s life.

 In 1808, Elizabeth Freeman and a daughter bought their own house in Stockbridge, Mass.

 She died Dec.
-28, 1829.
-She was buried in the Sedgwick family plot in Stockbridge.
+28, 1829 at about 85 years old, and the Sedgwicks buried her in the family plot in Stockbridge.
+No other non-Sedgwick rests in the plot known as the Pie.
 The Sedgwicks provided a tombstone that read,